JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 If you want to make further adjustments to the webpack configuration, place your additional configuration files inside a directory called `webpack.config.d` in the root of your project.
 When building your project, all `.js` configuration files will automatically be merged into the `build/js/packages/projectName/webpack.config.js` file.
-To add a new [webpack loader](https://webpack.js.org/loaders/), for example, add the following to a `.js` file inside the `webpack.config.d`:
+For example, To add a new [webpack loader](https://webpack.js.org/loaders/), add the following to a `.js` file inside the `webpack.config.d` directory:

-> In this case, the configuration object presented is the `config` global object.
+> In this case, the configuration object is the `config` global object.
 You need to modify it in your script.
 >
 {type="note"}